sanchez-castro/sanchez-castro/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Adrian Sánchez-Castro and I'm passionate about AI disruption.
+My name is Adrian Sánchez-Castro and I'm passionate about business centric AI